ferrous-systems/unsize-experiments/README.md

     1. Is this problematic?
     2. Should they be overridable?
 3. Will this design prevent any scenarios from being ever supported?
+4. This proposal allows multiple `CoerceUnsized` impls for a given type (as long as they don't overlap as usual), which might allow for multiple applicable unsizing coercions for certain scenarios?
-4. As usual, naming.
+5. As usual, naming.
 Given we might want to introduce multiple unsize traits for certain requirements, should the proposed trait stick to `Unsize` or something more specific like `FromMetadataUnsize`?

 # Future possibilities
 [future-possibilities]: #future-possibilities